MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 #### Play menu options

-*New - Force listen option can be enabled that requires callers to listen to all menu options before making selection * *New - \* (asterisk) and \# (pound) keys can now be used in menu options.*
+*New - Force listen option can be enabled that requires callers to listen to all menu options before making selection.*
+*New - \* (asterisk) and \# (pound) keys can now be used in menu options.*

 For dialing options, assign the 0-9, \* (asterisk) and \# (pound) keys on the telephone keypad to one of the call routing destinations.